JooHyunPark-JP/HealthFusion/README.md

 - **Room Database**: For local data storage, enabling offline functionality.
 - **Firebase Firestore**: For cloud-based real-time data synchronization.
 - **Firebase Authentication**: For managing user login and sign-up.
-- **Navigation Component**: For managing navigation between screens in a type-safe and scalable way with Jetpack Compose.
-- **Material Design 3 (Material You)**: For implementing the latest UI design trends from Google.

 ## Firebase Setup